peteroupc/peteroupc.github.io/colorgen.md

 ## Color Mixture

-In general, mixing colors in a similar way to mixing paint is not as simple as averaging two colors in RGB or other color spaces.
+In general, mixing colors in a similar way to mixing paint is not as simple as averaging two colors in an RGB color space or another color space.
 In a [Web article](http://scottburns.us/subtractive-color-mixture/), Scott A. Burns (who uses the term _subtractive color mixture_ for this kind of mixing) indicates that two pigments or colors can be mixed this way by&mdash;

 - finding the _reflectance curves_ of the pigments or colors (a _reflectance curve_ specifies the degree